What Causes Hip Subluxation and How Do You Treat It?

 What's the Recovery Time for Hip Subluxation?

-Recovery time depends on the type of treatment you opt for, Dr. Rajaee says: "If surgery is required, recovery time is variable and depends on the type of procedure you got."
+Recovery time depends on the type of treatment you opt for, Dr. Rajaee says: "If surgery is required, recovery time is variable and depends on the type of procedure you get."

-Hip reductions take two to three months to fully heal, while a hip replacement needs up to eight weeks of healing time, plus rehabilitation.
+Hip reductions take two to three months to fully heal, while hip replacements take up to eight weeks to heal and require additional time for rehabilitation.

 How to Prevent Hip Subluxation